 The building could not accommodate all desiring to attend, so on August 22, proceedings were moved to an apple orchard owned by Grace Wilson, a member of the Cazenovia Ladies Antislavery Society.
 Some 2,000 persons attended the convention’s second day—the same number of people as resided in Cazenovia at the time.
 The crowd was not altogether welcome in the relatively conservative community.

 The Convention produced an open letter “To American Slaves from Those Who Have Fled from American Slavery,” advocating immediate abolition of slavery and condoning the use of violence in efforts to escape.
 It is widely believed that the letter was authored in whole or part by Smith.
 Many speakers and newspaper editors, even in the north, attacked the convention and the open letter as overly radical.

-Convention participants included Frederick Douglass, Gerrit Smith, James Caleb Jackson, and the Edmonson sisters, former slaves from Washington, D.C.
+Convention participants included Frederick Douglass, who chaired the proceedings; Gerrit Smith; abolitionist and quack physician James Caleb Jackson; and the Edmonson sisters, former slaves from Washington, D.C.
 An estimated fifty fugitive slaves attended.
 During the second day’s proceedings at the apple orchard, pioneer photographer Ezra Greenleaf Weld, brother of the prominent abolitionist Theodore Weld, made a Daguerrotype of convention leaders that continued to be widely circulated even when the convention itself faded into history.
 (Larger images of the Daguerrotype are available here.)

 Mere days later, Gerrit Smith conducted and Frederick Douglass spoke at a similar two-day convention held in Smith's native Peterboro.
 The exact dates are unknown, but the convention definitely occurred during August.